Radiation Therapy – Side Effects

 Adverse Radiation Effects (ARE)

 Radiation therapy can be an effective method for treating tumors in pet animals.
-As in any type of cancer therapy, there are certain risks and side effects associated with treatment.
+As with any type of cancer therapy, there are certain risks and side effects associated with treatment.
 Fortunately, radiation therapy is a regional rather than whole-body therapy in the majority of cases, meaning that the side effects are limited to the area of the body being treated for the tumor.

 Radiation effects are classified as early or late.
 Early effects are seen during or shortly after radiation treatment, usually 2 weeks after starting radiation and continuing for about 2 weeks after radiation therapy is completed.
 Early effects occur in tissues that are rapidly growing, such as skin and the mucous membranes of the oral and nasal cavities.
 These effects can be uncomfortable to the patient and a concern to the veterinarian and owner, but they heal with time, usually in 3‑4 weeks if uncomplicated.
 During this time, we will treat patients aggressively with medications to control discomfort and offer strategies to prevent self-trauma (E-collars, etc.)